Craig K. Svensson

 Dr. Svensson's biomedical research interests have primarily focused on understanding the mechanism of idiosyncratic drug reactions, with a particular emphasis on cutaneous drug reactions.
 He is no longer directing a laboratory research program.

-Dr. Svensson is currently writing a book on living with chronic illness and another on the cause and treatment of drug addiction.
+Dr. Svensson's current scholarship is focused on living with chronic illness and pain.
+He is currently working on a book on the subject of addiction.

 Service and Engagement